Data Processing Agreement

 - GetResponse shall process the Personal Data exclusively in line with the instructions from the Client, unless the European Union or Member State law requires otherwise.
 In the latter case, §4(6)(a) hereof shall apply.

-- The Client’s instructions are given in the Agreement or can be given and followed through the functionalities provided by GetResponse in the Service.
+- The Client’s instructions are given in the Agreement and the Service Agreement or can be given and performed through the functionalities provided by GetResponse in the Service.
 The Client shall make sure that any instructions given to GetResponse are in conformity with applicable data protection laws.

-- Any further instructions that go beyond the instructions defined in §3(2) above must pertain to the subject matter of the Agreement or the subject matter of the Service provided in accordance with Terms of Service.
+- Any further instructions that go beyond the instructions defined in §3(2) above must pertain to the subject matter of the Agreement or the subject matter of the Service Agreement.
 If executing further instructions results in costs for GetResponse, GetResponse shall inform the Client about such costs, explaining the amounts of the costs, before executing the instruction.
 Only upon the Client’s confirmation of bearing these costs and their payment is GetResponse obliged to execute further instruction, provided that technical and organisational measures allow it.
 The Client shall give further instructions in writing, unless urgency or other special circumstances justify giving instructions through electronic means of communication.
 Instructions in any form other than in writing should be subsequently properly documented without undue delay.

 - GetResponse shall immediately inform the Client if GetResponse believes that an instruction infringes the GDPR or other European Union or Member State data protection provisions, and shall request the Client to withdraw, change or confirm the challenged instruction.
 While waiting for the Client’s decision, GetResponse has the right to suspend the performance of the challenged instruction.
 If, despite the Client’s explanation, executing the challenged instruction would infringe the GDPR or other European Union or Member State data protection provisions, GetResponse has the right to refrain from executing the instruction.